EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - “TIME OF ISSUE” defaults to the submitting time.
 - "NOTIFIED GROUPS": with this field you can select other support groups that might be interested in following the progress of your ticket.
+- "NOTIFIED USERS": you can involve other people in the ticket by adding their email address into this field.
 - "NOTIFICATION MODE" defaults to “on every change”.
 The Notification mode manages the update notifications the user receives.
 If “On solution” is selected, then you only get notified when the ticket status is set to